A = 1.5Overview of notebook

 Hint: Renaming can be done with

-is a list of column names.
+df.columns = colswherecolsis a list of column names.

 ### BEGIN SOLUTION

-= df_weather.iloc[:, :4] # select only first four columns
+df_weather = df_weather.iloc[:, :4] # select only first four columns

-= ['station', 'datetime', 'obs_type', 'obs_value']
+column_names = ['station', 'datetime', 'obs_type', 'obs_value']

-column_names = column_names # set column names
+df_weather.columns = column_names # set column names

-df_weather.columns ### END SOLUTION
+### END SOLUTIONBasic Operations

 How do we perform elementary operations like we learned for basic Python?
-E.g. numeric operations such as summation (+
+E.g. numeric operations such as summation (+) or logical operations such as greater than (>).
+Actually we are in luck - they are exactly the same.

 Let’s see how it works for numeric data using a numpy array (works the same way as Pandas).

-= np.array([2, 3, 2, 1, 1])
+my_arr1 = np.array([2, 3, 2, 1, 1])

-my_arr1 = my_arr1 ** 2
+my_arr2 = my_arr1 ** 2

-array([4, 9, 4, 1, 1])
+my_arr2array([4, 9, 4, 1, 1])

 Can we do the same with two vectors?
 Yes, we can also do elementwise addition, multiplication, subtractions etc. of series.
 Example:

-array([ 6, 12, 6, 2, 2])
+my_arr1 + my_arr2array([ 6, 12, 6, 2, 2])

 Changing and Copying Data